smart-rb/smart_initializer/README.md

        finalize: proc { |value| value }, # no finalization by default
        finalize: :some_method, # use this apporiach in order to finalize by `some_method(value)` instance method
        default: 123, # no default value by default
+       default: proc { 123 }, # use proc/lambda object for dynamic initialization
        type_system: :smart_types # used by default
 ```